saintybalboa/react-demo/docs/tutorial/1-setup.md

 ```

 ### Frontend development
-Using the [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) with [react-hot-loader](https://www.npmjs.com/package/react-hot-loader) we can speed up local development.
-Webpack dev server (a mini node express server) listens for file changes and triggers events such as webpack builds and page reloads.
-The hot module replacement plugin replaces the module within the page without reloading the entire page in the browser.
-This does mean that for local development our webpack server will be used to serve our page NOT the react demo application server.
+Each code change requires a rebuild and a page refresh, which slows down frontend development.
+Speed up frontend development by utilising the following:

+- [webpack-dev-server](https://webpack.js.org/configuration/dev-server/): A mini express server that listens for file changes to trigger an automated rebuild and page reload.

+- [react-hot-loader](https://www.npmjs.com/package/react-hot-loader): A hot module replacemet plugin that refreshes the changed module within the page without refreshing the entire page.

+> Important: Webpack dev server serves the page in frontend development NOT the application server.

 Install `webpack-dev-server` and `react-hot-loader` dependencies:
 ```bash